-The common collective trust fund (the "Fund") is a collective trust fund sponsored by Fidelity Management Trust Company ("Fidelity").
+The Fidelity Managed Income Portfolio investment is a collective trust fund sponsored by Fidelity Management Trust Company ("Fidelity").
 The beneficial interest of each participant is represented by units.
-Units are issued and redeemed daily at the Fund's constant net asset value (NAV) of \$1 per unit.
+Units are issued and redeemed daily at the Fund's constant net asset value ("NAV") of \$1 per unit.
 Distribution to the Fund's unit holders is declared daily from the net investment income and automatically reinvested in the Fund on a monthly basis, when paid.
 It is the policy of the Fund to use its best efforts to maintain a stable net asset value of \$1 per unit; although there is no guarantee that the Fund will be able to maintain this value.